TomasBoda/agent-lang/thesis.md

 This section describes the possible future improvements in AgentLang.

 #### 8.2.1 Performance Optimisations
 As mentioned earlier, one of the biggest pitfalls of the current state of AgentLang is its performance.
-There are numerous ways how to optimize the run-time part of the interpreter, so that it could handle greater numbers of agents and more complex mathematical calculations.
+There are numerous ways how to optimize the runtime part of the interpreter, so that it could handle greater numbers of agents and more complex mathematical calculations.

 ##### 8.2.1.1 Implementation in a Compiled Language
 The first and most straightforward step to optimizing performance is choosing a compiled language for the interpreter's implementation.
 Compiled languages, when used correctly, tend to offer higher-performant programs.
 However, this is not the improvement compiled languages offer.
 Parallel evaluation of the simulation using a multi-threaded runtime module would speed the evaluation rapidly.
 Unfortunately, TypeScript does not provide true parallelism techniques.
 Although its web workers offer the illusion of parallelism by spawning new virtual Node.js instances, this technique has its pitfalls, both in implementation and performance.